xuminchen/NLP-knowledge-base/README.md

 # NLP-knowledge-base
 NLP knowledge.
 Hey, I will share my notebook about my NLP learning.
-If you are a NLPer and want to help me to enrich this project, welcome, my friends! here is the link:https://github.com/SimonXuminChen/NLP-knowledge-base/blob/master/NLP_1.md
+If you are a NLPer and want to help me to enrich this notebook, please let me know.

+Here is the notebook link:https://github.com/SimonXuminChen/NLP-knowledge-base/blob/master/NLP_1.md